-How then can busy medical providers address medication adherence without adding to their already pressing time burden?
-This practice module aims to provide workflow modifications, practical strategies, and tools to assist with improving patients' medication adherence to promote better outcomes by adopting the medication adherence ABCs outlined in this module: Assessment, Barrier Identification, and Care Team and Communication.
+How can busy medical providers address medication adherence without extending patient visits and significantly impacting their workload?
+This practice module aims to provide workflow modifications, practical strategies, and tools to improve medication adherence and patient outcomes by adopting the medication adherence ABCs outlined in this module: Assessment, Barrier Identification, and Care Teams and Communication.